hamzajunaid1712269/Adversarial-Attack-MNIST/README.md

 # Adversarial-Attack-MNIST
 Adversarial attack and defense of ML algorithms
 .This phase evaluates how a CNN trained on MNIST behaves under adversarial attacks and how two defense strategies—adversarial training and defensive distillation—impact robustness.
-The work complements FYP‑I (NIDS), but this README focuses only on the MNIST experiments.

 What we built
 A 2D CNN with two sequential conv blocks and three fully‑connected layers; trained with Adam and NLLLoss.